grafana/tempo/docs/sources/tempo/configuration/_index.md

         # The default value of "" disables this feature.
         [external_endpoints: <list of strings> | default = <empty list>]

+        # If external_backend is set, then authorization credentials will be provided when querying the external endpoints. "cloud-run" is the only value supported at this time.
+        # The default value of "" omits credentials when querying the external backend.
+        [external_backend: <string> | default = ""]

         # If search_external_endpoints is set then the querier will primarily act as a proxy for whatever serverless backend
         # you have configured.
 This setting allows the operator to have the querier prefer itself for a configurable
         # number of subqueries.
 In the default case of 2 the querier will process up to 2 search requests subqueries before starting